renanbandeira/open-weather-map-react/README.md

 ## Tools

 This project was made with create-react-app, axios and react-bootstrap.
+You can see it working on https://open-weather-map-react.herokuapp.com/

 ## Usage